-Fig. 3.
-One tracking race is generated per person in the monitored area in the vicinity.
+New generations of the tracking races are generated by elitism and thermal noise operators.
+By elitism, the best individuals directly pass without change to the next generation as they are good estimations of person position so far.
+Thermal noise operator adds gaussian 3D noise in X-Y-Z coordinates to the position of the individuals and generates new ones in the vicinity.
 This operator is useful to follow the person movement, as it will generate individuals in the new position of the person as she moves in the monitored area.
 It will also generate new hypothesis in bad positions around the current one, but these will be descarded as they will not get enough fitness to survive.
 The particular number of individuals generated by elitism and by thermal noise on each iteration is a parameter of the system, and must be tuned.